 Useful Info on Money, Tipping & Tax Refund.

 The Italian currency is the Euro.
 For current exchange rates check www.xe.com.
-Tourist arriving in Italy without foreign currency can obtain Euros at exchange offices (Ufficio di cambio,) banks or ATM machines (Bancomat).
-Exchange offices can be found at the airports, main train stations, seaports and major tourist places.
+Tourists arriving in Italy without foreign currency can obtain Euros at exchange offices (Ufficio di Cambio,) banks, or ATM machines (Bancomat).
+Exchange offices can be found at the airports, main train stations, seaports, and major tourist places.
 ATM machines can be found throughout Italy and are usually available 24 hours.
 Contact your local bank to ask about compatibility with the banking system.
 By inserting a foreign card, the system will prompt you to choose a language.
-To withdraw money you can use your ATM card (there is usually a daily limit; money will be dispensed in Euro) or your credit card (be careful though; some banks charge fees of 2.5% or 4% of the amount withdrawn for credit card cash advances).
+To withdraw the money you can use your ATM card (there is usually a daily limit; money will be dispensed in Euro) or your credit card (be careful though; some banks charge fees of 2.5% or 4% of the amount withdrawn for credit card cash advances).

 Banking hours: Monday through Friday 8:30 AM – 1:35 PM (sometimes 2:00 PM).
 Some banks open in the afternoon from 3:00 PM till 4:00 PM.
 Banks and exchange services in some tourist areas are open from 8:30 AM till 4:00 PM.
 Travelers Checks are accepted in major tourist cities.